-The Master of Laws in Intercultural Human Rights degree program is completed in 24 credits over two semesters, and offers a wide variety of courses for students to choose from.
+The Master of Laws in Intercultural Human Rights degree program is designed to be completed in 24 credits over two semesters, and offers a wide variety of courses for students to choose from.
 Four required LL.M. courses comprise eleven of these 24 credits; eight other elective one-week courses were developed specifically for the LL.M. program.
-In addition, students choose two credits from a related J.D. seminar, and they may take up to twelve elective credits from a variety of international and domestic law courses offered in the J.D. curriculum as recognized by the Program.
+In addition, students have to fulfill a writing requirement generally completed by enrolling in a related two-credit J.D. seminar, and they may take up to twelve elective credits from a variety of international and domestic law courses offered in the J.D. curriculum as recognized by the Program.

 Required LL.M.
 Courses